LaMatemaga/LaMatemaga/README.md

 - 🥳 I just finished my Bachelor of Science in Mathematics degree!

 - 👩🏻‍🏫 I am working on [mathematics content for developers](https://github.com/LaMatemaga/CF-Matematicas) to make it easier to understand.
 Math should be fun!
+I'm also working on [material to learn how to code in R](https://github.com/LaMatemaga/Introduccion-a-R).
+Both repositories are in Spanish!

 - 🌱 I’m currently learning about Rust and Amazon Web Services